 All schools, academies and local authorities have a duty of care to provide a safe learning environment for pupils and staff.
-Schools and local authorities could be held responsible, indirectly for acts of their employees in the course of their employment.
-Staff members who harass, cyberbully, discriminate on the grounds of sex, race or disability or who defame a third party may render the school or local authority liable to the injured party.
+Schools and MATs could be held responsible, indirectly for acts of their employees in the course of their employment.
+Staff members who harass, engage on online bullying, discriminate on the grounds of sex, race or disability or who defame a third party may render the school or MAT liable to the injured party.
 Reasonable steps to prevent predictable harm must be in place.

-The school provides the following measures to ensure reasonable steps are in place to minimise risk of harm to pupils, staff and the school through access to personal information:
+The Rainbow MAT provides the following measures to ensure reasonable steps are in place to minimise risk of harm to pupils, staff and Rainbow MAT schools through: